 Use case KCUC-3d: Tenant admin provisions clients and generates credentials for clients to access KMS at CSP (admin_client-to-server)

-As descrbed in Use Case KCUC-2b, in the deployment model for this use case, the tenant administrator is responsible for the same kinds of tasks as when the KMS is deployed within the enterprise.
+As described in Use Case KCUC-3b, in the deployment model for this use case, the tenant administrator is responsible for the same kinds of tasks as when the KMS is deployed within the enterprise.
 This includes such activities as establishing credentials for KMCs that need to access a shared KMS located in the CSP.
 In this model, however, those activities are performed by means of a KMS management application residing either within the enterprise or within the tenant-dedicated portion of the CSP infrastructure.

 These administrative activities are not currently instrumented through objects and operations in KMIP.
 However, such objects and operations are being considered for V1.2 and, if defined, the particular considerations for the security of such objects and operations in this deployment model would need to be addressed.
 These considerations include potential vulnerability of administrative operations to capture, corruption or subversion by adversaries.